 - Applications and complete, certified copies of official transcripts, certificates, diplomas and degrees translated to English

 - Proof of proficiency in the English language.
-A paper-based score of 500 or a computer-based score of 173 on the TOEFL Examination is required of applicants whose native language is not English.
+A paper-based score of 500 or a computer-based score of 173 on the TOEFL Examination or a score of 6 on the IELTS is required of applicants whose native language is not English.

 - Evidence of financial resources sufficient to pay educational expenses.

 - Documentation of an undergraduate GPA of at least 3.0 on a 4.0 scale